kisalnelaka/kisalnelaka/README.md

 #### [IntraFlow](https://github.com/kisalnelaka)
 **Enterprise SaaS/MSP Platform**
-I built this beast to handle complex telecom operations so humans don't have to.
-It's a massive Laravel 11 & Filament v3 system that automates everything from inventory to billing.
-It’s the kind of system that runs entire companies.
+I built a system that runs telecom companies.
+It handles everything.
+Inventory, billing, automation.
+It never sleeps.
+Sometimes I worry it's becoming sentient, but for now, it just generates revenue.

 #### [ASAN (Adaptive Symmetry-Aware Network)](https://github.com/kisalnelaka/ASAN)
 **AI & Deep Learning**
-This is where I get mathematically unhinged.
-A deep learning architecture I designed for 3D molecular property prediction.
-It’s neural networks meeting chemistry in a dark alley.
+I taught a neural network to understand 3D molecular chemistry because why not?
+It predicts properties of molecules.
+It does math I barely remember learning.
+It’s smarter than me, and I’m okay with that.

 #### [Bunny](https://github.com/socialrabbit/bunny)
 **Laravel Framework Architecture**
-I got tired of writing the same boilerplate code, so I wrote code that writes code.
-Bunny generates production-ready backend scaffolding because life is too short for CRUD.
+Writing boilerplate is boring, so I automated it.
+Bunny generates the code I don’t want to write.
+It’s like having an intern that doesn't ask questions and works at the speed of light.

 #### [Oha Asa](https://github.com/kisalnelaka/oha_asa_app)
 **Cross-Platform Mobile Application**
-A Flutter app effectively bringing Japanese "Oha Asa" luck tracking to the west.
-I reverse-engineered the vibe and built a premium, native-widget-powered experience.
-It’s polished, it’s automatic, and it looks better than your calendar.
+A premium Flutter app for Japanese luck tracking.
+I wanted to know my fortune, so I engineered a high-performance cross-platform application to tell me.
+It’s very pretty.
+It’s very smooth.
+It knows if you’re going to have a bad day.

 #### [BatSignal](https://github.com/kisalnelaka/batsignal)
 **Systems Programming & Linux Integration**
-My Bluetooth headphones kept dying and it pissed me off.
-So I wrote a C++/Qt widget for KDE Plasma to scream at me when my battery is low.
-Deep DBus integration because I like talking directly to the kernel.
+My Bluetooth headphones died during a song once.
+I took it personally.
+Now I have a custom C++ widget in my KDE panel that monitors every battery byte via DBus.
+The kernel reports to me now.

 #### [PhishCatcher](https://github.com/kisalnelaka/phishcatcher)
 **Cybersecurity & Machine Learning**
-I trained an ML model to spot phishing sites faster than you can click "unsubscribe."
-It runs in real-time inside the browser.
-It hunts scams so you don't fall for them.
+I trained an ML model to judge websites.
+It lives in the browser and sniffs out phishing scams in real-time.
+It’s paranoid, so you don’t have to be.

 #### [Backpacker](https://github.com/kisalnelaka/backpacker)
 **Automation & Utilities**
-Moving browser data between Windows and Linux is a nightmare, so I wrote a Python script to automate the pain away.
-It grabs everything—history, bookmarks, cookies—and ports it over.
-Pure utility.
+I switch between Windows and Linux constantly and manually moving browser data was annoying.
+So I wrote a script to do it for me.
+It takes everything.
+No data left behind.

 ---

-### My Rants & Writings
+### Things I've Written Down
 <!-- BLOG-POST-LIST:START -->
 - [Building InfraFlow: A Production-Grade Multi-Tenant MSP Platform with Laravel 11 and Filament v3](https://medium.com/@kisalnelaka6/building-infraflow-a-production-grade-multi-tenant-msp-platform-with-laravel-11-and-filament-v3-b0070a377124?source=rss-3dd06b9e0f4------2)
 - [Bunny: Revolutionizing Web Development with Laravel](https://medium.com/@kisalnelaka6/bunny-revolutionizing-web-development-with-laravel-12c1f26d14fc?source=rss-3dd06b9e0f4------2)